ucphhpc/migrid-user-docs/docs/sections/erda/archiving/index.rst

    :class: with-border
    :width: 90%

-You can inspect a frozen archive with the green info icon IKON, edit unfinished archives with the green wrench icon IKON , and, if the system is configured to allow deletion of archives, you can remove them again with the red remove icon IKON.
+You can inspect a frozen archive with the green info icon |info|, edit unfinished archives with the green wrench icon |wrench|, and, if the system is configured to allow deletion of archives, you can remove them again with the red remove icon |delete|.

 |